 Examples of heuristics: Speak the users’ language; Be consistent; Provide good error messages.

-Heuristics are always used in sets of 8 to 20 heuristics.
+Heuristics are often used in sets of 8 to 20 heuristics.

 Heuristics are sometimes confused with user interface guidelines.